 As with other AM processes like selective laser sintering (SLS) and direct metal laser sintering (DMLS), SLA relies on lasers to do the heavy lifting.
 Parts are built by curing paper-thin layers of liquid thermoset resin, using an ultraviolet (UV) laser that draws on the surface of a resin turning it from a liquid into a solid layer.
 As each layer is completed, fresh, uncured resin is swept over the preceding layer and the process repeated until the part is finished.
 A post-build process is required on SLA parts, which undergo a UV-curing cycle to fully solidify the outer surface of the part and any additional surface finish requirements.

-Unlike older generations of SL, today’s machines offer a range of thermoplastic-mimic materials to choose from, with several "flavors" to mimic polypropylene, ABS, and glass-filled polycarbonate available.
+Unlike older generations of SLA, today’s machines offer a range of thermoplastic-like materials to choose from, with several "flavors" to mimic polypropylene, ABS, and glass-filled polycarbonate available.
 Protolabs offers many variations of these materials:

 - Polypropylene: A flexible, durable resin that mimics a stiff polypropylene.
 It can withstand harsh mechanical treatment and is great for fine details—sharp corners, thin walls, small holes, etc.

 - Polypropylene/ABS blend: Strong, white plastic similar to a CNC machined polypropylene/ABS blend.
 It works well for snap fits, assemblies, and demanding applications.

 - ABS: Variations of ABS mimics include a clear, low-viscosity resin that can be finished clear; an opaque black plastic that blocks nearly all visible light, even in thin sections; a clear, colorless, water-resistant plastic good for lenses and flow-visualization models; and a green micro-resolution resin that enables production of parts with extremely fine features and tight tolerances.